 This page is only available in english

-Associate Professor, Architecture and Civil Engineering, Building Technology, Building Physics Modelling
+Associate Professor, Head of Programme TKSAM, Architecture and Civil Engineering, Building Technology, Building Physics Modelling

-Associate Professor, Networks and Systems, Computer Science and Engineering.
+Associate Professor, Computer and Network Systems division, Department of Computer Science and Engineering.

 More details on personal website: http://www.cse.chalmers.se/~almgren/